 1. Select a data series, Excel displays the Chart Tools, adding the Design and Format tabs:

-2. On the Design tab, in the Chart Layouts group, click the Add Chart Element icon and choose Error Bars list:
+2. Under Chart Tools, on the Design tab, in the Chart Layouts group, click the Add Chart Element icon and choose the Error Bars list:

-Excel propose several error bars, also you can use More Error Bars Options....
-If necessary, you can fine-tune the error bar settings from the Format Error Bars task pane:
+Excel proposes several error bars.
+Also, you can use More Error Bars Options....
+If necessary, you can fine-tune the error bar settings from the Format Error Bars pane:

-In the Format Error Bars task pane you can choose:
+In the Format Error Bars pane you can choose: